-2.3: In the interests of an effective working relationship between itself and the Curriculum Committee, the Council shall send a copy of all minutes of its meetings to the chairperson of the Committee; and at the conclusion of each academic year it shall furnish the Committee with a written report summarizing its main activities for the year.
+2.3: In the interests of an effective working relationship between itself and the Curriculum Committee, the Board shall send a copy of all minutes of its meetings to the chairperson of the Committee; and at the conclusion of each academic year it shall furnish the Committee with a written report summarizing its main activities for the year.
 All minutes and the year-end report shall also be sent to the Educational Policy Committee.
-The designated Associate Academic Dean shall provide additional liaison with the Curriculum Committee, as the Dean of the Faculty shall with the EPC.